Jesper Blomqvist: Return to Sweden

 Again struggling with injury, Blomqvist returned to his native Sweden after only four games with Charlton.
-He signed on a short term deal with Djurgårdens IF.
+He signed on a short term deal with Djurgården.
 This proved unpopular among supporters of IFK Göteborg, who labelled him "Judas".
 Göteborg fans considered the decision to join Djurgården instead of them a betrayal.
 Blomqvist played a part as the side became Swedish champions that year.
 Injury problems, however, restricted him to only nine league appearances.
 As during the stint with Manchester United, he remained at the club for another two seasons, before finally deciding to retire due to injury in 2005.

-Blomqvist joined Enköpings SK as a coach in 2008 and went on to make a playing return in the Superettan, the second tier of Swedish football.
+Blomqvist joined Enköping as a coach in 2008 and went on to make a playing return in the Superettan, the second tier of Swedish football.
 A shortage of players at the club due to injury forced Blomqvist's playing return.
 The player shortage was highlighted when Blomqvist was sent off in his second game for the club.
 This resulted in a suspension for Blomqvist, and Enköping only having fifteen players available for the following match.
 On 15 September 2008, he scored his first professional goal in five years in a 1–0 win against IK Sirius.
-In total, he made 10 Superettan appearances, but was unable to save Enköping from relegation to Division 1 for the 2009 season.
-He left Enköping after the season and later signed a contract with newly relegated Hammarby IF as assistant manager to Michael Borgqvist.
+In total, he made ten Superettan appearances, but was unable to save Enköping from relegation to Division 1 for the 2009 season.
+He left Enköping after the season and later signed a contract with newly relegated Hammarby as assistant manager to Michael Borgqvist.

-In 2010 Blomqvist played again, coming on as a substitute in the 85th minute for Hammarby against Trelleborg FF in the Swedish Cup, being one of very few coaches actually playing a game for their team.
+In 2010, Blomqvist played again, coming on as a substitute in the 85th minute for Hammarby against Trelleborg in the Swedish Cup, being one of very few coaches actually playing a game for their team.
 After a rough period at the club, he left Hammarby in a mutual consent in November 2010.

 In 2012, Blomqvist effectively retired as a footballer by focusing on his civilian career.
 He did this by initiating studies in commerce.

 International career

-Blomqvist was part of the bronze medal-winning Swedish national team at the 1994 FIFA World Cup.
+Blomqvist was part of the bronze medal-winning Sweden national team at the 1994 FIFA World Cup.
 He gained his first international cap against Colombia in 1994.
 His only World Cup match in the starting eleven came against Cameroon, although he also replaced Henrik Larsson in the second half of a draw against eventual champions Brazil.
 Each member of the squad was awarded a Svenska Dagbladet Gold Medal in recognition of their third place in the tournament.
 Blomqvist was also considered for the 2002 FIFA World Cup squad.
 In total, Blomqvist has made 30 appearances for his country, without scoring.